 Instead of hauling myself up myriad Andean peaks, suffering the effects of mild altitude sickness with a nagging headache and constant breathlessness, I sat with my feet up riding the rails through the Sacred Valley, before a stroll took me to the bus that completed the journey to South America’s most famous ruins.

-“You have to be in perfect physical condition to do the Inca Trail,” my Adventure World guide, Celina Miranda Zuniga, said, as I took in my first view of Machu Picchu from above the southern agricultural terraces.
+“You have to be in perfect physical condition to do the Inca Trail,” my Adventure World Travel guide Celina Miranda Zuniga said as I took in my first view of Machu Picchu from above the southern agricultural terraces.